ledgetech/ledge/README.md

 Note that if ESI is processed, downstream cache-ability is automatically dropped since you don't want other intermediaries or browsers caching the result.

 It's therefore best to only set `Surrogate-Control` for content which you know has ESI instructions.
-Whilst Ledge will detect the presence of ESI instructions when saving (and do nothing on cache HITs if no instructions are present), on a cache MISS it will have already dropped downstream cache headers before reading / saving the body.
+Whilst Ledge will detect the presence of ESI instructions when saving (and do nothing on cache `HIT`s if no instructions are present), on a cache `MISS` it will have already dropped downstream cache headers before reading / saving the body.
 This is a side-effect of the [streaming design](#streaming-design).

 [Back to TOC](#table-of-contents)